-Causes of Crashing
+Causes of Frequent Crashing on Rust Server

 Rust crashing when joining server problems can be solved depending on the cause of the crash.
 Two of the easiest to fix are an out-of-date graphics driver and broken game files.